McDonald’s CEO Fired After Having A Relationship With An Employee

 Not all of Easterbrook’s innovations have advanced the bottom line.
 Premium burgers and all-day breakfast menu items were yanked after it was found that they slowed down the wait time at the drive-through.
 The company is also facing problems related to workplace harassment and a low starting wage.

-Kempczinski has said that he plans to move forward with many of the changes Easterbrook as started.
+Kempczinski has said that he plans to move forward with many of the changes Easterbrook started.

 “There isn’t going to be some radical, strategic shift.
 The plan is working,” Kempczinski said.